Techno-populism

 Techno-populism is either a populism in favor of technocracy or a populism concerning certain technology – usually information technology – or any populist ideology conversed using digital media.
 It can be employed by single politicians or whole political movements respectively.
-Neighboring terms used in a similar way are technocratic populism, technological populism and cyber-populism.

-Italy’s Five Star Movement and France’s La République En Marche! have been described as technopopulist political movements.
+Neighboring terms used in a similar way are technocratic populism, technological populism, and cyber-populism.
+Italy's Five Star Movement and France's La République En Marche! have been described as technopopulist political movements.

 Etymology

 The term techno-populism is either a portmanteau of technology and populism to derive a new combined meaning, or a portmanteau using technocracy and populism.
 It has been noted that broad definitions of techno-populism do not account for regional variants of techno-populism, with the result that "the empirical work on populism is almost invariably confined to specific countries or world regions.
 This is partly inevitable given the costs and difficulty of cross-national and cross-regional comparisons and often treats the specification of national and regional manifestations of populism as unspecific.
 This means that populism literature is not as cumulative as it should be, and it is prone to exception fallacy".
 Technopopulism or technological populism might also have the meaning of application of modern digital technologies for populist means.
 The latest meaning is similar to cyber-populism.

 The commonly held definition of technology is "the application of scientific knowledge for practical purposes, especially in industry", while the definition of populism that is held by most academics is "a political approach that strives to appeal to ordinary people who feel that their concerns are disregarded by established elite groups".
 In relation to these two definitions, techno-populism has been described as a "political ideology that appeals to a group of people whom are concerned about their lack of power and interaction with their nations political and economic discourse that is presented through technological knowledge.
 Techno-populism can be defined as a singular, confusing ideology with various uses in academia, with some academics rejecting the term, and others using it to analyze the growth of populist speech online.

+According to De Blasio and Sorice, technopopulism can be defined as the belief that 'government of the people, by the people, for the people' is achievable by means of information communications technology, in a sort of digital update of Lincoln’s formula.
+The authors identify technopopulism as one of the four main types of populism observable in the contemporary political context, along with neo-liberal, social and national populism.
+The distinctive characteristics of technopopulism are: